Legal Status of Online Gambling in Canada and Taxation

-Prior to 1970, casino gambling in Canada was illegal but amendments made to the Canadian criminal code after 1970 changed that status.
-Eventually Canadian legislation allowed various provinces and territories to self – govern the issue.
+Prior to 1970, casino gambling in Canada was illegal but amendments made to the Criminal Code of Canada after 1970 changed that status.
+Eventually Canadian legislation allowed various provinces and territories to self-govern the issue.
 While some chose not to, other territories held lotteries and open their first legitimate land-based casinos.

 Is playing online casino illegal in Canada?

 It is not illegal for Canadians to play casino games online.
 It is illegal to operate an online casino within Canada, although there are areas based in Native territory where it is sanctioned by law.
-Technically if the online casinos reside in cyberspace and not on Canadian soil, and the servers are based in Native territory, also technically not Canadian soil, then you are not breaking the law and you may enjoy online gaming, free of any criminality.
+Technically if the online casinos reside on the internet and not on Canadian soil, or the servers are based in Native territory, also technically not governed by Canadian federal laws or provincial laws, then they, and thus you, are not breaking the law and you may enjoy online gaming, free of any criminality.

 Remember to always research your preferred online casino for its licensing and make sure that it legally operates within your country of residence - failure to do so may mean that you are not protected from fraud or money laundering activities.

-Just be sure to consult our list of recommended Canadian online casinos so that you are always sure that you are playing at safe and reputable online casino destinations
+Just be sure to consult our list of recommended Canadian online casinos so that you are always sure that you are playing at safe and reputable online gambling Canada destinations.